MathematicusLucian/prefab-ui/README.md

 ![atomic design](./src/assets/imgs/prefab-house.png)

 **Organisms, Pages, and Websites/Apps:** This grouping of items can be developed further, bringing these reusable components together as sections of a page, which are reffered to as an 'orgamism'.
 For example, one type of molecule may be a short description of a blog post, while an organism may be the list of blog posts.
 Together with a header organism, this 'blog posts list' organism may be part of a 'blog' page.
 Even, such pages could form the entire UI of a website or mobile app.
 This being akin to how a construction site could assemble a house brick by brick, or use prefabricated sections created in a factory.
-The difference here being the 'economies in scale', in that one does not have the same overhead costs to assemble each prefabricated section.
-One can, to describe this in a crude, simplified fashion, 'copy and paste' sections, or that is, deployed a new instance of the objects.
+This is an opportunity for 'economies of scale', i.e. the cost-savings by mass-production of prefabricated sections.
+This is even greater in digital construction, because one can, to describe this in a crude, simplified fashion, 'copy and paste' sections, or that is, deploy a new instance of the objects within minimal investment (except mostly hosting infrastructure, etc..)

 ***Graphic/UX designers:*** If one is relying on such a component library, and one that can utilise more than one theme, then the opportunity arises to align with the effort of UI visual designers, e.g. a UX designer can design a workflow, colour schemes, 'calls to action', etc. that reflect various aspects of psychology, such as the 'hook model'.
 If this design is built such that it can be applied to the component library, there opportunity exists to export such from a system such as Figma, and utilising a CSS styling system, such as TailwindCSS, to deploy the design.
 This would essentially mean that with limited (if any) technical knowledge, or often no code changes, amd in a similar fashion to say Wordpress, or Wix, stakeholders could deploy a great deal of functionality, and in a similar fashion to a CMS, make a great number of tweaks.